Here’s what you need to know…

 - What Remains Unclear Going Forward: The timeline for the implementation of the plan’s policy changes remains uncertain, as is the extent to which the HHS Secretary will use his pen to implement proposed changes in the marketplace.
 Because of this, parts of the industry are already signaling a more public lobbying campaign in the coming months while the plan is being debated.
 Particularly in the runup to the midterm elections, the industry may be a prime target for further public shaming, as well as more robust regulatory attention from both the Administration and Congress, that may impact research and development efforts and raise the specter of greater political risk.

-There is no “silver bullet” to bring down the costs of drug prices, especially when many Americans have unrealistic expectations regarding the trade-offs that would be required to implement policies to lower them.
+As Trump’s FDA Commissioner Scott Gottlieb has noted, there is no “silver bullet” to bring down the costs of drug prices, especially when many Americans have unrealistic expectations regarding the trade-offs that would be required to implement policies to lower them.
 As long as these expectations persist, actual policy proposals will pale in comparison to the rhetoric used in the public arena and contribute to an operating landscape fraught with political and reputational peril for the industry.

 News You Can Use